 In the wake of the incredibly destructive Wine Country Wildfires, thousands of homeowners are looking to insurance companies for coverage before they repair or rebuild.
 The fires have destroyed 8,700 structures as of October 25th, making it one of the worst firestorms in California’s history.
 As firefighters continue to contain the blazes, residents are returning to assess the damage to their homes.
 Many are coming “home” to nothing at all – total losses that insurance policies will not cover.
-Count on Eric Ratinoff Law for professional help with insurance claims after fire-related losses.
+Count on the wildfire lawyer, Eric Ratinoff Law for professional help with insurance claims after fire-related losses.

 Are You Covered?

 Unfortunately, many homeowners are realizing that their insurance policies will not come close to covering the actual value of wildfire damages.
 Typical homeowners insurance policies do not offer 100% coverage for homes that are totally lost in fires.
 This is especially true if you live in a high-risk area for fire, such as in the canyons.
 In these areas, comprehensive coverage costs extra.
 The recent Wine Country Fires caused billions of dollars in damages.
 Insurance company dollars will be spread thin, leading to many unhappy policyholders.